-Toyota is sensitive to fluctuations in foreign currency exchange rates and is principally exposed to fluctuations in the value of the Japanese yen, the U.S. dollar and the euro and, to a lesser extent, the Australian dollar, the Russian ruble, the Canadian dollar and the British pound.
+Toyota is sensitive to fluctuations in foreign currency exchange rates and is principally exposed to fluctuations in the value of the Japanese yen, the U.S. dollar and the euro and, to a lesser extent, the Australian dollar, the Canadian dollar and the British pound.
 Toyota's consolidated financial statements, which are presented in Japanese yen, are affected by foreign currency exchange fluctuations through translation risk, and changes in foreign currency exchange rates may also affect the price of products sold and materials purchased by Toyota in foreign currencies through transaction risk.
 In particular, strengthening of the Japanese yen against the U.S. dollar can have an adverse effect on Toyota's operating results.

 Toyota believes that its use of certain derivative financial instruments including foreign exchange forward contracts and interest rate swaps and increased localised production of its products have reduced, but not eliminated, the effects of interest rate and foreign currency exchange rate fluctuations.
 Nonetheless, a negative impact resulting from fluctuations in foreign currency exchange rates and changes in interest rates may adversely affect Toyota's financial condition and results of operations.
-For a further discussion of currency and interest rate fluctuations and the use of derivative financial instruments, see "Operating and Financial Review and Prospects - Operating Results - Overview - Currency Fluctuations", "Quantitative and Qualitative Disclosures About Market Risk", and notes 21 and 22 to Toyota's consolidated financial statements contained in TMC's Annual Report on Form 20-F which is incorporated by reference into the Prospectus.

-High prices of raw materials and strong pressure on Toyota's suppliers could negatively impact Toyota's profitability
+High prices of raw materials and strong pressure on Toyota's suppliers has and could continue to negatively impact Toyota's profitability

 Increases in prices for raw materials that Toyota and Toyota's suppliers use in manufacturing their products or parts and components such as steel, precious metals, non-ferrous alloys including aluminium, and plastic parts, may lead to higher production costs for parts and components.
-This could, in turn, negatively impact Toyota's future profitability because Toyota may not be able to pass all those costs on to its customers or require its suppliers to absorb such costs.
+This could, in turn, negatively impact Toyota's profitability because Toyota may not be able to pass all those costs on to its customers or require its suppliers to absorb such costs.
+For example, Toyota believes that the surge in materials costs has had a significant negative impact on its business performance in the financial year ended 31 March 2023, and expects the impact to continue in the financial year ending 31 March 2024.